Full Moon December 2025: Cold Moon Meaning and Rituals

 Britannica – Penumbra Eclipse

-Is There a Black Moon in December 2024?
+Is There a Black Moon in December 2025?

-No, December doesn’t have a seasonal Black Moon in 2024.
+No, December doesn’t have a Black Moon in 2025.
+However, there was a seasonal Black Moon on August 23, 2025.

-A Black Moon is a modern phrase that is very similar to the definition of a Blue Moon.
+A Black Moon is a modern phrase similar to the definition of a Blue Moon.
 However, it involves two NEW MOONS inside a specified time period rather than two FULL MOONS.
 Since two New Moons take place in the month of November, it makes this a calendrical Black Moon.

-Enjoy the Full Moon in December 2024!
+Enjoy the Full Moon in December 2025!
 Lots of love to you, and remember, as always…

 Similar Posts